Cápac Yupanqui: Family

 Yupanqui was a son and successor of Mayta Cápac while his elder brother Cunti Mayta became high priest.
 His chief wife was Mama Cusi Hilpay (or Qorihillpay or Ccuri-hilpay), the daughter of the lord of Anta, previously a great enemy of the Incas.
 His son with a woman called Cusi Chimbo, founder of the Hanan dynasty, was Inca Roca.

 Reign

-In legend, Yupanqui is a great conqueror; the chronicler Juan de Betanzos says that he was the first Inca to conquer territory outside the valley of Cuzco—which may be taken to delimit the importance of his predecessors.
+In legend, Yupanqui is a great conqueror; the chronicler Juan de Betanzos says that he was the first Inca to conquer territory outside the valley of Cusco – which may be taken to delimit the importance of his predecessors.
 He subjugated the Cuyumarca and Ancasmarca.
 His sons from other women included Apu Calla, Humpi, Apu Saca, Apu Chima-chaui, Apu Urco Huaranca, and Uchun-cuna-ascalla-rando.
 He died in 1350.

-Garcilaso de la Vega reports that he improved the city of Cuzco with many buildings, bridges, roads and aqueducts.
+Garcilaso de la Vega reports that his administration improved the city of Cusco with many buildings, bridges, roads and aqueducts.